Ira Hayes: 7th war bond selling tour

-After the interview over, it was requested that Pfc.
-Gagnon, Pfc.
-Hayes, and Navy corpsman Bradley participate in the Seventh War Loan drive to help defray the massive war debt by selling war bonds.
+After the interview was over, it was requested that PFC Gagnon, PFC Hayes, and Navy corpsman Bradley participate in the Seventh War Loan drive to help defray the massive war debt by selling war bonds.
 On April 20, Gagnon, Hayes, and Bradley met President Truman at the White House and each showed him their positions in the second flag raising poster that was on display there for the upcoming bond tour that they would participate in.
 A press conference was also held that day and Gagnon, Hayes, and Bradley were questioned about the flag raising.

-On May 9, a flag-raising by Pfc.
-Hayes, Pfc.
-Gagnon, and PhM2c.
+On May 9, a flag-raising by PFC Hayes, PFC Gagnon, and PhM2c.
 Bradley during a ceremony at the nation's capital kicked off the bond-selling tour; the flag was the same one that had been raised on Mount Suribachi.
 The tour began on May 11 in New York City.
 On May 24, Pfc.
 Hayes was ordered to report to the 28th Marines in Hawaii.
-Pfc.
-Hayes left Washington on May 25 and arrived at Hilo, Hawaii on May 29 by plane and rejoined E Company at Camp Tarawa.
-Pfc.
-Gagnon and PhM2c.
+PFC Hayes left Washington on May 25 and arrived at Hilo, Hawaii on May 29 by plane and rejoined E Company at Camp Tarawa.
+PFC Gagnon and PhM2c.
 Bradley finished the tour in Washington, D.C., on July 4.
 The bond tour was held in 33 American cities that raised over $26 billion to help pay for and win the war.

-On June 19, Pfc.
-Hayes was promoted to corporal.
+On June 19, PFC Hayes was promoted to corporal.
 He served on occupation duty in Japan with E Company, 2nd Battalion, 28th Marines from September 22 to October 26, 1945.
 He was honorably discharged from the Marine Corps at Camp Pendleton, California, on December 1, 1945.
 On February 21, 1946, Hayes was awarded a Navy Commendation from the Marine Corps for meritorious service in combat during World War II.